The Top 20 Soccer Shirts of All Time

 Here are the top 20 best football shirts ever:

-We've composed a rundown of
+We've compiled a list of the

-the best soccer kits in the history
+best soccer kits in history

 Here are the list of the best football kits in the history